labex-labs/open-source-labs/css/30-seconds-of-css/lab-reset-all-styles/step1.md

 # Reset All Styles

+`index.html` and `style.css` have already been provided in the VM.

-To reset all styles to their default values, use the `all` property in the `style.css` file.
-This will not affect the `direction` and `unicode-bidi` properties.
-Here's an example code block in `index.html`:
+To reset all styles to their default values, use the `all` property.
+This property will not affect the `direction` and `unicode-bidi` properties.
+Here's an example of how to use it:

 ```html
 <div class="reset-all-styles">